zeroc-ice/ice-demos/cpp98/README.md

   * Open a Visual Studio command prompt

             set UseSrcDist=yes
             devenv

   * When Visual Studio starts set IceHome in Ice Builder options, "Tools > Options > Projects and Solutions > Ice Builder"
-  * Disable automatic restoring of NuGet packages in Visual Studio from "Tools > Options > NuGet Package Manager"
-  * Select your target configuration: Debug or Release and platform Win32 or x64.
-Right click on the desired demo in the Solution Explorer window and select "Build".

-### Running the Demos

-Before running a demo, make sure you've configured your environment to use Ice as described in the [release notes][3].

-Refer to the README file in each demo directory for usage instructions.

-## Building the Demo Apps for Universal Windows Platform (UWP)

-### Prerequisites

-The projects for the sample programs require the [Ice Builder for Visual Studio][5].
-Add this extension to Visual Studio before opening the solution.

-UWP requires Windows 10 with Visual Studio 2015.

-### Building the Demos

-#### Building the demos using NuGet packages:

-Open the solution file `C++ demos (Universal Windows).sln`.

-The demos are configure to use Ice distribution from Nuget packages, this packages are automatically downloaded during build.
-If you have disabled the automatic download of Nuget packages in Visual Studio you need to restore the packages before you build.

-Packages can be restore from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.

-After restoring the packages select your target configuration: Debug or Release, and platform Win32, x64 or ARM.
-Right click on the desired demo in the Solution Explorer window and select "Build".

-#### Building the demos without using NuGet packages:

-- Build from command line:
-  * Open a Visual Studio command prompt

-            cd ice-demos\cpp
-            MSBuild /p:UseIceHome=yes /p:IceHome:<Ice dist path> "C++ demos.sln"

-- Build from Visual Studio
-  * Open a Visual Studio command prompt

-            set UseIceHome=yes
-            devenv

-  * When Visual Studio starts set IceHome in Ice Builder options, "Tools > Options > Projects and Solutions > Ice Builder"